How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 - Enter PAN, confirm Aadhaar linking

-- Verify mobile number and email via OTP
+- Set password and verify mobile number via OTP

 - Login with PAN and password